top of page

 Revisit safe and well checks.
 Our local council or fire service may offer these with a focus on fire safety and prevention.
 Many will check existing equipment and install smoke detectors where they are needed.

 Keeping the car running.
-Rather than taking our car to a garage, ask for local recommendation for a mobile service.
+Rather than taking our car to a garage, ask for local recommendations for a mobile service.
 Aircon, tyres, windscreen and chip repairs can often be done at home.
 Local mobile valet services can be cheaper and easier than going to a hand car wash.

 Some local libraries offer a home delivery service, or we can request the books we would like with the library for someone else to collect and drop off for us.
 Most libraries have an e-reader service too so we can loan and download books to our device for free.
 Search for your local library service online or look at a service like Borrow Box.